What Is Churg-Strauss Syndrome?

 - Kidney problems: When they can’t filter, waste builds up in your bloodstream.

 Your doctor will discuss your symptoms.
-There are six specific ones (she’ll call them criteria) she’s looking for to help her make a diagnosis.
-She might know it’s Churg-Strauss if you only have two or three, but most of the time doctors are looking for four out of the six:
+There are six specific ones (they’ll call them criteria) they’re looking for to help make a diagnosis.
+They might suspect you have Churg-Strauss if you only have some of these symptoms, but it takes four out of the six to be sure: